-- (i) reviewed and discussed the Company's audited financial statements for the fiscal year ended June 30, 2004 with the Company's management; - (ii) discussed with Grant Thornton LLP ("Grant Thornton"), the Company's independent auditors, the matters required to be discussed by SAS 61 (Codification of Statements on Auditing Standards); - (iii) received the written disclosures and the letter from Grant Thornton, the Company's independent accountants, required by Independence Standards Board Standard No. 1 (Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees); - (iv) discussed with Grant Thornton, the Company's independent accountants, the independent accountants' independence; and - (v) recommended the selection of Grant Thornton to serve as the Company's independent auditors.
+(i) reviewed and discussed the Company's audited financial statements for the fiscal year ended June 30, 2005 with the Company's management;

+(ii) discussed with Grant Thornton LLP ("Grant Thornton"), the Company's independent auditors, the matters required to be discussed by SAS 61 (Codification of Statements on Auditing Standards);

+(iii) received the written disclosures and the letter from Grant Thornton, the Company's independent accountants, required by Independence Standards Board Standard No. 1 (Independence Standards Board Standard No. 1, Independence Discussions with Audit Committees);

+(iv) discussed with Grant Thornton, the Company's independent accountants, the independent accountants' independence; and

-Based on the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2004 for filing with the SEC.
+(v) recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 2005 for filing with the SEC.